 “No matter what you buy, you can likely get it for cheaper by using a coupon,” said Linsay Thomas, a finance expert with deal and coupon website DealsPlus.
 “By using just a couple coupons a week, you can save a few hundred dollars a year.”
 Couponing isn’t nearly as complicated or time-consuming as you might think.
 You can easily find promotional codes and printable coupons online or on mobile apps while you’re shopping.

-Whether you’re shopping for women’s, men’s or children’s apparel, you can almost always find a coupon for a discount on clothes, said Howard Schaffer, general manager of Offers.com.
+Whether you’re shopping for women’s, men’s or children’s apparel, you can almost always find a coupon for a discount on clothes, said Howard Schaffer, the former general manager of Offers.com.
 The average discount ranges from 15 to 25 percent, but you can find coupons for 50 percent off or more during major shopping holidays, such as Black Friday and Cyber Monday, he said.

 Retailers most likely to offer coupons for clothing include JCPenney, Kohl’s, Macy’s and Sears.
 “You can generally save more money when you shop online at these stores, as many of them have better deals or coupons for online shoppers,” said Schaffer.